fcusson/pihole-activity/README.md

 #### Running the scripts

 Now it is time to test code in action.

 ### Permanent

+The following are the permenant modules that we will install in the build.
+Be carefull at this point as the module are made to be permanent.
+Make sure the design fits for your particular case and that the wiring replicate the prototype we made.

 #### LED Bar Graph Module